saivenkatakrishna2/Fine-tuning-Object-Detection/docs/PROPOSAL.md

 We  use transfer learning to '*teach*' the model to detect objects(cars), saving us the Time and Computational resources of training a model from scratch.
 In our case we'll be using the `Mask R-CNN ResNet-50 FPN 3x` model pre-trained for COCO instance segmentation.

-Authors : Venkat Sai Vainala and Saivenkatakrishna Pallampati
+Authors: Sai Venkata Krishna Pallampati and Venkat Sai Vainala

 #### Theoretical and Practical knowledge on AI: